Billy-Dickson/Home-Network/README.md

 #### Access ports:
 - Belongs to one VLAN.
-- Commonly used to connect computer ports.
+- Commonly used to connect a computer to a ports.

 #### Trunk ports:
 - Allow multiple VLANs through.